Header image

 1. Concern: Empathy, compassion, and involvement are essential.

 2. Competence: Skill and knowledge can be as reassuring as warmth and concern.
-Patients benefit immeasurably from the reassurance that their providers will not allow them to live or die in pain.

 3. Communication: Allow patients to speak their minds and get to know them.